Hebrew Union College – Jewish Institute of Religion: History

 Hebrew Union College was founded in Cincinnati in 1875 under the leadership of Rabbi Isaac Mayer Wise.
-Jacob Ezekiel was Secretary of the Board, registrar, and treasurer from the College's inception until just before his death in 1899.
+Jacob Ezekiel was Secretary of the Board, registrar, and treasurer from the college's inception until just before his death in 1899.
 The first rabbinical class graduated in 1883.
 The graduation banquet for this class became known as the Trefa Banquet because it included food that was not kosher, such as clams, soft-shell crabs, shrimp, frogs' legs and dairy products served immediately after meat.
 At the time, Reform rabbis were split over the question of whether the Jewish dietary restrictions were still applicable.
 Some of the more traditionalist Reform rabbis thought the banquet menu went too far, and sought an alternative between Reform Judaism and Orthodox Judaism which led to the founding of American Conservative Judaism.

 In 1950, Hebrew Union College gained a second campus when it merged with the rival Reform Jewish Institute of Religion in New York.
 The Jewish Institute of Religion was previously affiliated with the Stephen Wise Free Synagogue next door.
 Additional campuses were added in Los Angeles in 1954 and in Jerusalem in 1963.

 In 1979, Hebrew Union College moved its New York campus from the original Jewish Institute of Religion building to 1 West Fourth Street in Greenwich Village.
 The Jewish Association for Services for the Aged took over the building until 1997, when the Ramaz School, in an expansion deal for itself and York Prep School, bought the building and traded it with York for their prior campus on the block of Ramaz.
 In January 2025, the building on West 4th Street was sold to New York University for $75 million.
 HUC will leave the property by 2027, pending renovation of its new location in another building in Manhattan.
-The college acquired the First Battery Armory to serve as its new location in February 2025.
+In February 2025, the college acquired the First Battery Armory to serve as its new location following a renovation to be completed in 2027.